Forbidden (Black Sabbath album): Remix

 On 4 March 2016, Iommi discussed future re-releases of the Tony Martin-era catalogue.
 He explained: "We've held back on the reissues of those albums because of the current Sabbath thing with Ozzy Osbourne, but they will certainly be happening...
 I'd like to do a couple of new tracks for those releases with Tony Martin...
 I'll also be looking at working on Cross Purposes and Forbidden."
 In 2019, Iommi said he was working on a remix of Forbidden "on and off" with Mike Exeter.

 On 14 May 2020, during an interview with Eddie Trunk, Iommi revealed that the remix of the album was complete and he was just waiting for "the right time" to re-release the album.

-In January 2024 Tony Iommi confirmed that a box set of the Tony Martin albums is coming out in May 2024.
+In January 2024 Tony Iommi confirmed that a box set of the Tony Martin albums was coming out in May 2024.

 On 22 March 2024, the box set Anno Domini 1989–1995 was announced, collecting the four albums recorded with Tony Martin released under IRS Records.
 The box set, which was released on 31 May 2024, contains a full remix of Forbidden by Tony Iommi.
 Additionally, the CD edition of the album includes the Japanese bonus track "Loser Gets It All'".
 The bonus track is also included on the individual CD version of the remixed album, released on November 15th, 2024.